CAC Payback Period: Formula, Benchmarks, and SaaS Examples

 Lever 4: Reduce Churn (Extend Tenure)

-• Even reducing churn from 5% to 3% monthly extends average tenure from 20 months to 33 months
+- Even reducing churn from 5% to 3% monthly extends average tenure from 20 months to 33 months — and a payback that used to feel like 80% of tenure now feels like 50%

 Real scenario for a multi-product indie hacker:

 Decision: Kill Twitter ads (payback too long for median tenure), double down on SEO and referral.
-This decision alone could improve overall CAC payback by 30–40%.
+This decision alone could improve the overall CAC payback period by 30–40%.

 FAQ

 CAC stands for Customer Acquisition Cost.
-It’s the total sales and marketing spend divided by the number of new customers acquired in that period.
+The CAC payback period uses CAC in the numerator: total sales and marketing spend divided by the number of new customers acquired, then divided again by gross-margin-adjusted ARPU.

 What is a good CAC payback period for SaaS?

 For SMB self-serve SaaS, under 12 months is solid.
 Under 6 months is excellent.
-Over 18 months is a serious risk if your average customer tenure is similar or shorter.
+A CAC payback period over 18 months is a serious risk if your average customer tenure is similar or shorter.

-How do I calculate CAC if I’m a solo founder with no sales team?
+How do I calculate CAC payback period if I’m a solo founder with no sales team?

-Include your own time at an estimated hourly rate, plus any ad spend, tool subscriptions used for marketing, and any freelancer spend.
-Many solo founders undercount CAC by ignoring their own time.
+Include your own time at an estimated hourly rate, plus any ad spend, tool subscriptions used for marketing, and any freelancer spend, then divide by ARPU × gross margin.
+Many solo founders undercount their CAC payback period by ignoring their own time.

 Not necessarily.
-A very low CAC channel (like organic SEO) can also bring lower-quality customers with higher churn.
-Calculate CAC payback by channel, not just total CAC, to see the full picture.
+A very low CAC channel (like organic SEO) can also bring lower-quality customers with higher churn, so payback may technically be short but the lifetime is also short.
+Calculate the CAC payback period by channel, not just total CAC, to see the full picture.

 CAC (Customer Acquisition Cost) = Total Sales & Marketing Spend ÷ Number of New Customers Acquired.
-Include all costs: ads, salaries, tools, and content.
-A good benchmark is recovering CAC within 12 months.
+Payback then = CAC ÷ (ARPU × gross margin).
+Include all CAC components: ads, salaries, tools, and content.
+A good benchmark for the CAC payback period is recovering CAC within 12 months.

 See Your CAC Payback Period

-Next: Calculate your full customer lifetime value to put your CAC in context → CLTV Calculator
+Next: Calculate your full customer lifetime value to put your CAC payback period in context → CLTV Calculator

 Sources: OpenView 2024 SaaS Benchmarks, SaaS Capital Unit Economics Study, Bessemer State of the Cloud 2024